- Bleaching: Whitens the teeth.

-Veners: Laminate tooth surfaces to give life like appearance.
+- Veneers: Laminate tooth surfaces to give the life-like appearance.

-Bonding: A layer of tooth colored material which improves esthetics.
+- Bonding: A layer of tooth-coloured material which improves esthetics.
+Tooth-coloured fillings.

 Porcelain veneers are handcrafted to create a beautiful porcelain covering for individual teeth.
 They are as strong as your own natural teeth and can be a permanent solution to most cosmetic dental problems.
 They will not discolor.
 Porcelain veneers will successfully treat gaps, chips, excessively small or large teeth, discolored or "antibiotic" stained teeth, or even straighten misaligned or crooked teeth in as little as 2 visits.